Fantasy football: Six must-start quarterbacks for Week 2

 Matthew Stafford

-Stafford is my No. 2 option at quarterback for Week 2.
+Stafford is now my No. 1 option at quarterback for Week 2, after removing Herbert from the rankings.
 The Los Angeles Rams veteran totaled 240 yards in Week 1, but also threw just one score and three interceptions.

 The Rams should rebound in spectacular fashion this week, when they host the Atlanta Falcons.
 The Falcons were among the worst pass defenses in the NFL last season.
 They also just allowed 269 yards and two scores to New Orleans Saints quarterback Jameis Winston.